xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 10.0                 | 0.0                 |
 | **Level (%)**                | **Level 4**          | **Level 6**          |

+#### Explanation from Model:
+##### The road shows minor surface defects with small areas of ravelling or bleeding affecting less than 15% of the surface.
+There are no significant structural distresses like cracking, rutting, or edge breakup.
 ---

 ### Road Segment 9